 3. Music Cue Sheet

 A Music Cue Sheet is similar to a spotting list, but instead of being for dialogue, it’s for music.
-While you will be required to provide music and effects tracks, the music queue sheet is required in case of edits made to the film for censorship or time reasons.
+While you will be required to provide music and effects tracks, the music queue sheet is required in case of edits are made to the film for censorship or time reasons.

 4. Music & Effects (M&E) Tracks

 If the sales agent sells the right to dub the film, they’re going to need the Music and Effects tracks to do it well.
 These tracks are essentially all the audio in the film without any dialogue.
-Sometimes the tracks which each type of audio will be placed on are specified, however, that’s beyond the scope of this article.
+Sometimes the tracks on which each type of audio will be placed on are specified, however, that’s beyond the scope of this article.

-5. Final Main Credit
+5. Final Main Credits

-6. Final End Credit
+6. Final End Credits

 7. Press Kit

-This deserves a longer entry than I can give it here, but a press kit is essential a list of all presworthy information about the film.
+This deserves a longer entry than I can give it here, but a press kit is essentially a list of all pressworthy information about the film.
 What goes into it is subjective relative to space requirements and how you’re using it.
 In this instance, it’s best you talk to your sales agents to clarify what they really need in a physical press kit.
 Although generally speaking, you’ll want a review or two from festivals, any festivals you got into, any press coverage you’ve already gotten, some screenshots from the movie, the poster, and maybe a few quotes from the director/producers/lead talent.

 8. Logos

 You’ll need to deliver logos to the distributor for the production companies involved in making the film.
 If you’re using a producer’s rep, then you’ll need theirs too.
-Generally, the distributor will want the photoshop file, and they’ll probably have other tech specs for you as well.
+Generally, the distributor will want the Photoshop file, and they’ll probably have other tech specs for you as well.

 9. Bonus Material

 If the distributor is planning a DVD release, they may ask for bonus materials.
-Things like BTS Footage, deleted scenes, an alternate ending, a blooper reel, cast interviews, commentary tracks.
+Things like BTS Footage, deleted scenes, an alternate ending, a blooper reel, cast interviews, and commentary tracks.

 10. Electronic Press Kit (EPK)

 This is an electronic version of the press kit.
-It will contain everything listed above, plus more links to reviews, broadcast quality interviews (if available) and more dynamic and updatable content than a paper press kit can provide.
+It will contain everything listed above, plus more links to reviews, broadcast-quality interviews (if available) and more dynamic and updatable content than a paper press kit can provide.